born2ngopi/dolphin/README.md

 Dolpin is auto generate test case and very simple to use it

-it's generate with llama on local machine
+It's generate with llama on local machine.
+The process will be depend with your hardware

 ## Problem & Motivation